andreeaiana/german-news/README.md

 ```

 ## License
-Licensed under the MIT license.
+The code is licensed under the MIT License.
+The data files are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Contact
 **Author**: Andreea Iana